Please Note: This is a PRN opportunity.

 1. Perform and document pertinent evaluation results, including patient and/or family interview, observation, objective measurements, systems review and interpretation of findings within timeframes consistent with department policy.

 2. Discuss evaluation results with patient/caregiver and appropriate healthcare team members and respond to questions appropriately.

 3. Refer patient to appropriate practitioner if the diagnosis is outside scope of expertise.

-4. Set measurable and realistic and functional short and/or long-term goals based on patients medical status, anticipated therapeutic outcome(s), discharge plans and patient/family input.
+4. Set measurable and realistic short and/or long-term goals based on patients medical status, anticipated therapeutic outcome(s), discharge plans and patient/family input.

 5. Utilize outcome measurement tools as per established guidelines.

-6. Effectively and independently provide physical therapy services according to professional standards, HSC regulations, including Department of Health, The Joint Commission and the American Occupational Therapy Association (AOTA) which focus on patient safety, function, pain tolerance/level, goals, etc.
+6. Effectively and independently provide speech therapy services according to professional standards, HSC regulations, including Department of Health, The Joint Commission, and the American Speech and Hearing Association (ASHA) which focus on patient safety, function, pain tolerance/level, goals, etc.

 7. Periodically re-evaluate and modify treatment plan and goals as indicated based on patients medical status, response to treatment, anticipated therapeutic outcome(s) and discharge plans.

 8. Involve patient/family and/or other caregiver(s), including expectations and limitations, in goal development and plan of care to include discharge planning.
 Complete and/or communicate needs for equipment, follow- up care and/or home modifications by time of discharge.

 9. Assess and identify discharge planning needs with consideration of patients medical, psychological, behavioral and socioeconomic status as well as anticipated therapeutic outcome(s).

 10. Plan, attend, and/or lead community reintegration outings when appropriate.